Skip to main content

 Risks and Risk Mitigation

-External factors that could prevent programme success and their planned mitigation strategies.
+External factors that could prevent program success and their planned mitigation strategies.

 Definition